radius-project/samples/samples/dapr/README.md

 The order processing microservice (`backend`) accepts HTTP requests to create or display orders.
 It accepts HTTP requests on two endpoints: `GET /order` and `POST /neworder`.

-The `backend` container is configured with a [Dapr sidecar extension](https://docs.radapp.dev/reference/resource-schema/link-schema/dapr-schema/extension/) to add the sidecar container, along with a [Dapr Route](#routes) to model Dapr communication.
+The `backend` container is configured with a [Dapr sidecar extension](https://docs.radapp.io/reference/resource-schema/dapr-schema/extension/) to add the sidecar container, along with a [Dapr Route](#routes) to model Dapr communication.

 <img src="images/backend.png" alt="A diagram of the backend order processing service" width=600 />

 ## Routes

-Radius offers communication between services via [Routes](https://docs.radapp.dev/concepts/appmodel-concept/#routes).
+Radius offers communication between services via [Routes](https://docs.radapp.io/guides/author-apps/networking/overview/).

 ### Dapr service invocation

-In this quickstart we will be using a [Dapr HTTP invoke route](https://docs.radapp.dev/reference/resource-schema/link-schema/dapr-schema/http/) resource to model communication from `frontend` to `backend`.
+In this quickstart we will be using a [Dapr HTTP invoke route](https://docs.radapp.io/reference/resource-schema/dapr-schema/) resource to model communication from `frontend` to `backend`.
 This allows `frontend` to use Dapr service invocation to interact with `backend`.

 <img src="images/invoke.png" alt="A diagram of the Dapr service invocation" width=500 />

 ## Link

-A [Dapr statestore link](https://docs.radapp.dev/reference/resource-schema/link-schema/dapr-schema/dapr-secretstore/) is used to model and deploy the Dapr statestore component.
+A [Dapr state store link](https://docs.radapp.io/reference/resource-schema/dapr-schema/statestore/) is used to model and deploy the Dapr state store component.

 ### `statestore` Dapr state store

-The [Dapr state store](https://docs.radapp.dev/reference/resource-schema/link-schema/dapr-schema/dapr-statestore/) resource (`statestore`) stores information about orders.
+The [Dapr state store](https://docs.radapp.io/reference/resource-schema/dapr-schema/statestore/) resource (`statestore`) stores information about orders.
 It could be any compatible [Dapr state store](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/).

-The Dapr component configuration is automatically generated for the statestore based on the resource or values provided in the link definition.
+The Dapr component configuration is automatically generated for the state store based on the resource or values provided in the link definition.

 #### Swappable infrastructure